madhups1992/NLP-with-Regular-Expression/README.md

 Run the code :

 	"pipenv run python -m pytest" is used to test all the test cases.
-"pipenv run python" is used to run python and from that we can import project0 and can run our modules "project0.ran_status" will run the random promises module.
+	"pipenv run python" is used to run python and from that we can import project0 and can run our modules "project0.ran_status" will run the random status module.

 Please refer the saved files in the following location :